 - Resources: a data structure that defines the types, data and interfaces of a device; each can be Created/Retrieved/Updated/Deleted or to which Notification can be set based on appropriate access control - Access Control Entries (ACEs) and Access Control Lists (ACLs) are entries and collections, respectively, of permissions granting one device access to a Resource. - Onboarding Tools (OBTs) are OCF Devices that help bring other OCF Devices into the local network.
-The OBTs are collections of services, some of those are listed below: - Access Manager Service (AMS) creates and verifies access control permissions. - Credential Management Service (CMS) is the name and resource type for a device which is granted permission to create and manage security credentials. - Mediator provisions the OCF Device with information necessary for remote service management. - Device Ownership Transfer Service (DOTS) onboards the OCF Device. - Ownership Transfer Mechanism (OTM) is method of onboarding (e.g. using cert for authentication). - Secure Virtual Resources (SVRs) are special security resources with severely restricted permissions and access management.
+The OBTs are collections of services, some of those are listed below: - Access Manager Service (AMS, oic.d.ams) creates and verifies access control permissions. - Credential Management Service (CMS, oic.d.cms) is the name and resource type for a device which is granted permission to create and manage security credentials. - Mediator provisions the OCF Device with information necessary for remote service management. - Device Ownership Transfer Service (DOTS, oic.d.dots) onboards the OCF Device. - Ownership Transfer Mechanism (OTM) is method of onboarding (e.g. using cert for authentication). - Secure Virtual Resources (SVRs) are special security resources with severely restricted permissions and access management.